-Born in Seoul, South Korea, Jung Yoon Wie is a composer, educator, pianist, and producer.
-Themes of identity have been the center of her compositional journey, and her current research involves creating a short film in collaboration with filmmaker Toko Shiiki, dancers Rie Kim and Jun Wakabayashi, and Converge String Quartet which explores shifting dynamics of identity, otherness, and the marginalized experience of women.
+Based in the San Francisco Bay area, Jungyoon Wie is a Korean composer, educator, and pianist.
+Themes of identity have been the center of her compositional journey, and her recent research involved creating a short film in collaboration with filmmaker Toko Shiiki, dancers Rie Kim and Jun Wakabayashi, and Converge String Quartet which explores shifting dynamics of identity, otherness, and the marginalized experience of women.
 This film highlights a string quartet by Ms. Wie, han, which uses Korean, folk, traditional, European, American, and contemporary expressive modalities.

-Jung Yoon Wie came to the United States in 2006 at 16 years old to attend St. Andrew’s Sewanee High School in Tennessee.
+Wie came to the United States in 2006 at 16 years old to attend St. Andrew’s Sewanee High School in Tennessee.
 She met her first composition teacher James Carlson during the last year of her high school and started making musical sketches.
 She continued her composition studies and earned a Bachelor of Music in Music Theory and Composition under the guidance of Jack Gallagher at the College of Wooster, OH in 2014.
-She is currently pursuing a Doctor of Musical Arts at the University of Michigan.
+In 2020, she received a Doctor of Musical Arts in Composition at the University of Michigan.
 Her mentors include Evan Chambers, Kristin Kuster, Erik Santos, Bright Sheng, Gabriela Lena Frank, and Derek Bermel.